rajdee/redux-in-russian/docs/api/Store.md

 #### Arguments

 1. `action` (*Object*<sup>†</sup>): A plain object describing the change that makes sense for your application.
 Actions are the only way to get data into the store, so any data, whether from the UI events, network callbacks, or other sources such as WebSockets needs to eventually be dispatched as actions.
-By convention, actions should have a `type` field that indicates the type of action being performed.
+Actions must have a `type` field that indicates the type of action being performed.
 Types can be defined as constants and imported from another module.
 It’s better to use strings for `type` than [Symbols](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Symbol) because strings are serializable.
 Other than `type`, the structure of an action object is really up to you.
-If you’re interested, check out [Flux Standard Action](https://github.com/acdlite/flux-standard-action) for recommendations on how actions should be constructed.
+If you’re interested, check out [Flux Standard Action](https://github.com/acdlite/flux-standard-action) for recommendations on how actions could be constructed.

 #### Returns